elmoallistair/google-it-automation/02 Using Python to Interact with the Operating System/Week 1 | Getting Your Python On/Practice Quiz/02 Running Python Locally/readme.md

 * Returns the current working directory
 * Holds the command line arguments of your Python program in a list
 * Tells the operating system where to cache frequently used files

+> The PATH variable tells the operating system where to find executables.